bokoch/filter-builder/README.md

 1. FieldSearch - filter Eloquent query by allowed fields.
 Accepts array of `Mykolab\FilterBuilder\Search\Searchable` instances.
 Searchable instance allows you to configure case-sensitivity and wildcards (percentage signs) at start and end of value.
-By default, searchable instances are case-insensitive and have wildcards at start and end.
+By default, searchable instances are case-insensitive and have wildcards at the end of searched value.
 But you can disable it with `disableWildCardAtStart`, `disableWildCardAtEnd`, `disableCaseInsensitive` methods.
+Or enable by calling `wildCardAtStart()` or `wildCardAtEnd()` if needed.
 For example:
     ```php
     use Mykolab\FilterBuilder\FilterBuilder;